 Now on to the meringues.
 These Strawberry Meringues have a bit of strawberry jam and food coloring.
 If you don’t like using artificial dyes, I’ve found food coloring that is made from natural ingredients you can find it here. (affiliate link for your convenience) After you’ve whipped the whites to a stiff peaks, you’ll remove about a quarter of the meringue and fold in the strawberry jam and coloring.
 Then you’ll fold the strawberry meringue back into the rest of the meringue.

-I found that I had a lot more meringue left over, so I piped out small rosettes for garnish.
+If you have more meringue left over, pipe out small rosettes for garnish.

 - Preheat the oven to 225 degrees F.

 - Line 2 baking trays with parchment paper.
 Place the egg white into the bowl of a stand mixer and whisk on medium speed until soft peaks begin to form, about 2 minutes.
 Gradually add the granulated sugar, 1 Tablespoon at a time, and the cream of tartar.
 Whip until the mixture has stiff peaks and is glossy and smooth, about 5 minutes.

 - Place the strawberry jam and food coloring in a large bowl and stir thorough one-quarter of the meringue mixture.
 Fold the pink meringue through the remaining meringue.

 - Using 2 Tablespoons, place six to eight 1/2 cup scoops of meringue onto the parchment paper, swirling it around with the spatula until you have a peaked meringue.
 Bake for 2 hours, or until the meringues are dry and crisp.
 Turn off the oven and leave the meringues to cool in the oven.

 The meringues will be broken up, so they are quite large, and don’t need to be perfect.